The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 embeddings = model.get_embeddings([query, article, unrelated])

-# → query vs article: 0.27 (Good!)
+# → query vs article: 0.27 (good!)

 # → query vs unrelated: 0.46

-Root Cause: Asymmetric Task Type Pairing
+The True Cause: Asymmetric Task Type Pairing

 How Task Types Work